MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-news-letter-10-0-11.md

   has not been made.
 -	Vendor invoices that were created by customers using the **Vendor invoice journal** will have GST paid for the invoices on a reverse charge basis.
-  If you want to generate a self invoice, you cannot reverse the charge tax invoice with a GST reference ID.
+  If you want to generate a self-invoice, you cannot reverse the charge tax invoice with a GST reference ID.
 -	When posting a vendor invoice journal that includes tax, the section code is not appearing in the **TDS inquiry transaction** page.
-  Similarly Project Sales Order, Section code and Invoice number are not appearing in TDS inquiry transaction form.
+  Similarly Project Sales Order, Section code, and Invoice number are not appearing in TDS inquiry transaction form.
 -	Tax information adjustment is not working on project timesheet transactions.
--	A sales return order with an SEZ customer is not showing the option **With tax payment** even though it was selected in the original sales order .
+-	A sales return order with an SEZ customer is not showing the option **With tax payment** even though it was selected in the original sales order.
 -	An error message occurs when posting an invoice journal with multiple lines, applied TDS, and an exchange rate that was updated after lines were created in the invoice journal.
 The system is not picking up the latest defined exchange rate for the entire transaction.